 The Office of Intercultural Student Life

-Office of Intercultural Student Life located in the Hicks Student Center provides individual and programmatic support to all students, with a special focus on students of color, lgbtqai+ students, international students, first-generation students, and low-income students.
-The Director of Intercultural Student Life is Natalia Carvalho-Pinto, and her office is located in the Student Development suite in the Hicks Student Center.
-Natalia also serves as director of the Intercultural Center.
+Office of Intercultural Student Life, located in the Hicks Student Center, provides individual and programmatic support to all students, with a special focus on students of color, LGBTQIA+ students, international students, first-generation students, and low-income students.

 The Intercultural Center

 The Intercultural Center opened in Fall 2015 and is open and available to students 24/7 during the academic year.
 To date the Intercultural Center has served as a gathering place, meeting room, and resource room for many students at K, including students of color.
 The Center has begun to build a resource library of reference, historical, fiction, and poetry books which highlight artists, authors, and people of color.
 Additionally, magazines and periodicals are available and were chosen to better meet student needs and foster a sense of belonging, including some Spanish language publications.

 Additionally, the Center has provided some programs including off-campus trips to speakers for Hispanic Heritage Month and MLK celebrations, as well at the GLCA’s Student of Color Leadership Conference.
 The Center has also sponsored events in conjunction with other campus offices.

 The Intercultural Center has a volunteer student advisory board to help fully develop and implement the mission, vision, and direction for the Center.
 This group formed in Fall 2015 and will continue to meet in Winter and Spring 2016 to serve as a resource to help orient and welcome the new Director for Intercultural Student Life.